 The most common thing is to produce two films, one without sign language and one with an image-mixed variant where the character language is included.
-Image-wise, it is important that the face and hands are clearly displayed, and that it maintains a high quality of streaming as well as the resolution (HD quality!) is important.
+Image-wise, it is essential that the face and hands are displayed and that it maintains a high quality of streaming, and the resolution (HD quality!) is vital.
 SVT is an actor that creates a separate sign language version for character interpretation in production.
 An alternative to doing this directly in production is to create an overlay that the media server can turn on and off, or to create a layer in the media player, which can also be turned on and off.

 Another way is to provide a video player that can switch between multiple channels, where the user can choose the version of the movie.
 In this case, two films are produced, one with and the other without sign language – these are then delivered as tracks for the user to choose from.

 Another option is to work with multiple movies that are synced.
 This usually produces two windows, one with the film and one with the character interpreter.
 Having synced movies makes it difficult to function in different receiving devices, such as mobiles.